OCA/odoo-community.org/05_bylaws.md

 The Association headquarters are located in Lausanne (Switzerland).
 The Association shall be of unlimited duration.

+### Article 2

+The Association headquarters are located in Lausanne (Switzerland).
+The Association shall be of unlimited duration.

 ## II Purposes

 ### Article 3